The Lottery Ticket Hypothesis in Denoising: Towards Semantic-Driven Initialization: Property Verification of Winning Tickets

-\textbf{Efficacy of Layout Controlling} After all samples are generated, we use an object detector~\cite{wang2023you} to perform object detection on generated images and obtain the categories and detected bounding boxes of generated objects.
-Then the consistency of the detection results with the layout guidance can represent the effectiveness of layout controlling.
+To quantitatively evaluate the effectiveness of winning tickets, we use an object detector~\cite{wang2023you} to perform object detection on generated images and obtain the categories and detected bounding boxes of generated objects~\cite{mao2023trainingfree}.
+Then the consistency of the detection results with the layout guidance can represent the effectiveness of our controlling.
 For each object, the Intersection over Union (IoU) between its layout guidance bounding box (i.e., object annotation in the dataset) and detected bounding box is calculated.
 If the IoU is larger than $0.5$, it is regarded as a successful control, and the success rate is represented by $R_\text{suc}$.
-To evaluate the effectiveness for objects of different sizes, all objects are categorized into several subsets according to their size.
-The subset $s$ contains objects with an area less than $150^2$, the subset $l$ contains all objects with an area greater than $300^2$, while the other objects are channeled into subset $m$.
+To evaluate the effectiveness of objects of different sizes, all objects are categorized into several subsets according to their size.
+The subset $s$ contains objects with an area less than $150^2$ pixels, the subset $l$ contains all objects with an area greater than $300^2$ pixels, while the other objects are channeled into subset $m$.

-\textbf{Image Quality} FID~\cite{heusel2017gans} measures the similarity between two groups of images and is commonly used to indicate the quality of generated images.
-We calculate the FID by generated images and images in the dataset.
-A smaller FID indicates a better average image quality.

-\subsection{Implementation}
+\subsubsection{Implementation}